reneoctavio/apache-tika-docker-por/README.md

-# apache-tika-docker-por
+# Docker image for Apache Tika in Portuguese

-Apache Tika in a Docker with Portuguese language only
+- This is a Apache Tika Docker image with only Portuguese language for Tesseract OCR.

+- Command to pull the image: `docker pull reneoctavio/apache-tika:por`

+- You can check https://hub.docker.com/r/apache/tika for further information.